sametkamgul/Word-Analyzer-API/README.md

-# words analyzer API: girilen cümle üzerinde analiz yapılması.
+# words analyzer API: analyze tool api

 ## features

 ### analyze

 -   bad word analyze
--   how many words and character does it have
 -   language detection
--   number of repitition of words
+-   words map (number of repitition of words)
--   number of repitition of character
+-   characters map (number of repitition of character)
 -   used special characters
 -   hashtag extraction
 -   mention extraction
 -   finding a character or word in the text.
 -   array of words
+-   array of sentences

 ### manipulation